-At the 2016 AGM, Öhrlings PricewaterhouseCoopers were reappointed as auditors, with Peter Nyllinge as the Auditor-in-Charge.
+At the 2017 AGM, Öhrlings PricewaterhouseCoopers were re-appointed as auditors, with Peter Nyllinge as the Auditor-in-Charge.
 Among his major auditing assignments, Peter Nyllinge also has Electrolux and SEB.

-The auditor participated at the Board and Audit Committee meeting in February 2016 and then reported on the notes from the 2015 audit.
+The auditor participated at the Board and Audit Committee meeting in February 2017 and then reported on the notes from the 2016 audit.

 Auditing of the Group's companies around the globe is coordinated by Öhrlings PricewaterhouseCoopers.
-All of the activities of companies with a significant scope of operations are audited by Pricewaterhouse-Coopers in the respective country.
-For a number of smaller companies, the audit is performed by other accounting firms.
+All of the activities of companies with a significant scope of operations are audited by PricewaterhouseCoopers in the respective country with the exceptions of the LED Linear and WE-EF groups who have a full scope audit by other auditors.
+For a number of smaller companies, the audit is performed by other accounting firms